geigerzaehler/monad-gen-js/compare-with-dependency-injection.md

 }
 ~~~

+We already see that this approach is very verbose and requires us to emulate a
+`db` object, thus increasing the coupling between the database object and the
+implementation.

+Let’s have a look at composability of instrumentation Assume we want to
-Now assume we want to instrument access to the configuration instead.
+instrument access to the configuration instead.
 We write

 ~~~js
 function createRequestHandlerWithConfigInstrumentation (log, getConfig, db) {